russell-brouillard/pomerene-api/README.md

 ## API Documentation with Swagger

 Our API documentation is powered by Swagger, offering a detailed overview of all available endpoints, their expected parameters, and responses.
-Swagger's interactive documentation allows you to easily test out the API endpoints directly from your browser.

 For full documentation, visit: [Pomerene API Documentation](https://www.pomerene.net/api/v1/api-docs/).

-This resource is invaluable for developers looking to understand and integrate with the Pomerene API seamlessly.

 ## Main Features